amasend/SDN_with_Neural_Network/README.md

 # SDN_with_Neural_Network
-Ryu python SDN controller with Neural Network integration for predicting anomaly in computer network.
+Ryu python SDN controller with Neural Network integration for predicting anomaly in a computer network traffic.

 **Description**
 This is a part of SDN project at AGH University of Science and Technology.